Q1. Name two industries based on forest produce. [Allahabad 2019]

 (b) List two problems that may arise by planting trees of a single variety over vast tracts of a forest.
 [Foreign 2015]

-(iii) To educate the people about importance of forest in our lives.
+- To educate the people about the importance of forest in our lives.

-(iv) To enforce law for severe punishment to anyone involved in illegal falling of trees,
+- To enforce the law for severe punishment to anyone involved in the illegal falling of trees.

 (b) The two problems that may arise are:

-Q.1.
-We are all familiar with the “Chipko Movement” which originated in the early 1970s in a remote village of Garhwal high up in Himalayas.
-This was a result of dispute between the local villagers and a greedy contractor who had been allowed to fell the trees in a forest close to the village.
-When contractor’s workers appeared in the forest to cut the trees, the men folk were not present, so the women folk took the lead in the movement of preventing the contractor from felling the tree.
+Q1.
+We are all familiar with the “Chipko Movement” which originated in the early 1970s in a remote village of Garhwal high up in the Himalayas.
+This was a result of a dispute between the local villagers and a greedy contractor who had been allowed to fell the trees in a forest close to the village.
+When the contractor’s workers appeared in the forest to cut the trees, the menfolk were not present, so the womenfolk took the lead in the movement of preventing the contractor from felling the tree.
 They hugged the trees and forced the contractor to withdraw.

-(i) Why were the villagers against felling of trees ?
+(i) Why were the villagers against the felling of trees?

 (iii) List two values exhibited by the “Chipko Movement”.
 [CBSE 2017-18 C]

-Ans. (i) The villagers were against felling of trees as they are actual stakeholders.
-They depend on forests for their day-to-day living, for e.g., for fruits, leaves, fire wood, medicinal plants, food for their cattle etc.
+(i) The villagers were against the felling of trees as they are actual stakeholders.
+They depend on forests for their day-to-day living, Example: for fruits, leaves, firewood, medicinal plants, food for their cattle etc.

 It would also ensure equitable distribution of resources to all and safe disposal of the wastes too.

-Ans. (a) We need to conserve natural resources, not only for future generations, but economic development is also linked with it.
-Hence one should practise 5 R ’s to conserve environment : Refuse, Reduce, Reuse, Repurpose and Recycle.
+(a) We need to conserve natural resources, not only for future generations, but economic development is also linked with it.
+Hence one should practise 5 R ’s to conserve the environment: Refuse, Reduce, Reuse, Repurpose and Recycle.

-(ii) Reduce - It means that one uses less of resources.
+- Reduce: It means that one uses less of resources.
 For e.g., less use of water, electricity, petrol etc.

-(iii) Recycle - It means that one recycles paper, plastic, metal, glass etc., to make fresh items instead of synthesising fresh plastic, paper etc. The wastes need to be segregated and some energy used to remould these items.
+- Recycle: It means that one recycles paper, plastic, metal, glass etc., to make fresh items instead of synthesising fresh plastic, paper etc. The wastes need to be segregated and some energy used to remould these items.

-(iv) Reuse - It is better than recycling because the same thing is used again and again.
-For e.g., jars of pickle and jams can be used for storing other things.
+- Reuse: It is better than recycling because the same thing is used again and again.
+Example: jars of pickle and jams can be used for storing other things.

 (b) Water is a basic necessity for all terrestrial life forms.
 Water is a very important resource and in fact all human civilisations started at the source of water.